entzmingerc/nb_drumcrow/README.md

 Mutate is used with bitcrush and corvus.
 Mutate will multiply all values of the corvus species scale up to a value of +/- 24.
 At mutate = 1, the values of the corvus scale are unchanged.
 At mutate = 0, the scale values are evenly distributed across the v/oct range.
 If mutate multiplies a scale value to above 24, it will start to decrease negatively below 24 by 4 times the rate.
 Similarly values below -24 will increase positively at 4 times the rate.
 This creates a lot of variation in the distortion tone when using high mutate values or when modulating mutate.
 Modulating between -1 and +1 there will be a small change in tone but not much change in distortion.
 Modulating to values above 1 or below -1 will give dramatically more distortion and interesting tones.
 Try using LFO to slowly modulate mutate to hear "wavetable" type tones.

+Synth shapes `logarithmic` and `exponential` shapes have unique mutate behavior.
+This will multiply the absolute value of mutate and the temperament (12) of the quantizer.
+So when mutate approaches zero, there's an interesting spike in distortion as the temperament of the quantizer approaches 0.
+Try modulating mutate through 0 to hear the bitcrush amount swell in and out with distortion.

 TODO rewrite this with diagrams and examples

 ## Synth Shapes